 The maximum workweek by full-time classified employees at their regular rate of pay shall be forty (40) hours.

-Classified employees who fall under the guidelines of the Fair Labor Standards Act (personnel included on the classified master salary schedule) must be paid at one and one-half times the regular rate of pay for all hours worked over 40 in a work week or receive compensatory time off during the same or the successive pay period (first to last day of the month in which work is done) at the rate of one and one-half times the actual overtime worked during any workweek.
+Classified employees who fall under the guidelines of the Fair Labor Standards Act (personnel included on the classified master salary schedule) must be paid at one and one-half times the regular rate of pay for all hours worked over 40 in a work week or receive compensatory time off during the two successive pay periods (first to last day of the month in which work is done) at the rate of one and one-half times the actual overtime worked during any workweek.
 Only compensatory time will be considered hours worked for the purpose of calculating the 40-hour work week.
+All compensatory time earned must be pre-approved by the appropriate director, principal or supervisor.
+The tracking of such earning and using of compensatory time will be done through Skyward Employee Access.

 All classified employees shall receive a minimum of two (2) hours call-back time at their regular rate of pay for any time they are required to return to work after their regularly scheduled work time.